rpavlik/clang-meta/README.markdown

 - [include-what-you-use][]
 - [compiler-rt][]

+Because these are scripts to check out git repos, not a set of submodules, the fact that this repository goes for a long time between commits doesn't mean it won't work: it just means it still works.
+It's effectively "feature complete" until there's a new project I'd like built.

 For all of these, the git mirror is used.
 In the absence of an official git mirror for include-what-you-use (IWYU), I've set up an automatic mirror here: <http://github.com/vancegroup-mirrors/include-what-you-use>

 The CMake build system is used.
 Patches are applied in the Clang tree in order to include the IWYU directory in the build.